 10 Unusual Vegetables To Grow In The UK

-It has an intricate spiral pattern of many buds, each with a different size, makes it one of the most fascinating.
-It is native to Italy, and can be also called Romanesco Broccoli (or Roman Cauliflower), as it belongs to the same edible flower family, which includes Broccoli, Cauliflower and Brussel Sprouts.
+It has an intricate spiral pattern of many buds, each with a different size making it one of the most fascinating.
+It is native to Italy and can be also called Romanesco Broccoli (or Roman Cauliflower), as it belongs to the same edible flower family, which includes Broccoli, Cauliflower and Brussel Sprouts.